oscarftoro/oscarftoro.github.io/resources/templates/md/posts/2017-03-16-oscarftoro.md

 ### I build simple and correct software
 #### Using the best tool for the job

 My name is Oscar, chilean born and raised, based in Copenhagen since 2009.
-Information Technology Artisan, coding functional programming since 2013 and imperative programmer since 2012.
+Information Technology Artisan, mostly functional programming.
 Poor, Hungry and Driven.

-##### I can help you
+##### What I do

-Applying what smarter people than you and me have discovered through Computer Science research and Applied Mathematics.
+I build IT solutions applying what smarter people than me have discovered through Computer Science research and Applied Mathematics.

-Academia is full of treasures ready to help you grow your business, whether you have a difficult problem to solve, or a process to automate, <span class="ow"> [drop me a line](mailto:oscarftoro@protonmail.com?subject=helloOscar) </span>  I will be glad to hear from you.

 ##### I choose to work with
 <span class='ow'><a href="http://www.erlang.org">Erlang</a> </span>,